kylelawrencedev/CO2-Calculator-MS2/README.md

 **CO2 Calculator**
 #### Hidden Calculators
-When the users comes to the site the Google maps calculator will be showing, with a button that the user presses to hide the Google maps calculator and show the distance calculator
+When the users come to the site the Google maps calculator will be showing, with a button that the user presses to hide the Google maps calculator and show the distance calculator
 #### User Distance Calculator
 * Middle : Dropdown menu for the user to select their fuel type, the two options will be petrol and diesel.